 In 2015, DET provided to MVC a copper price support agreement of up to \$17.0 million (the "DET Facility") under which MVC drew down \$1.0 million from the DET Facility in each month in which the average final settlement copper price to MVC was less than \$2.80/lb, up to the \$17.0 million maximum.
-The DET Facility bears interest at a rate of 0.6% per month and is subordinate to the Cauquenes Phase One and Phase Two loans.
-The DET Facility is scheduled to be repaid in the period from January 1, 2017 to December 31, 2019 at a rate of \$1.0 million per month, provided this repayment schedule does not preclude MVC from making the semi-annual principal debt repayments described under Cauquenes Expansion Bank Facility in this AIF.
-In 2017, MVC repaid \$8.0 million towards the DET Facility, and the Company currently anticipates the DET Facility may be fully repaid before its contractual maturity of December 31, 2019.
-MVC may repay the DET Facility in advance and without penalty.
-The balance of the loan at December 31, 2017 was \$9.9 million, including \$0.9 million in accrued interest.
+The DET Facility bore interest at a rate of 0.6% per month and was subordinate to the Cauquenes Phase One and Phase Two loans.
+The DET Facility was repaid during the period from January 2017 to September 2018 at a rate of \$1.0 million per month.